Lou Carcolh

 Lou Carcolh, or the Carcolh, is a mythical beast from French folklore.
-It's described as a large, slimy, snail-like serpent with hairy tentacles and a large shell.
-It is said to live in a cavern beneath Hastingues, a town in the Les Landes region in southwestern France.

-The carcolh's slime could sometimes be seen long before the creature itself arrived.
-Nobody dared to approach the creature, as unwary persons would be grabbed by its tentacles, dragged into its cave and devoured whole.

-The Carcolh is a nickname given to the city of Hastingues, in the French department of Landes, due to its situation on a rounded-shape hill.
+The Carcolh is a nickname given to the city of Hastingues in the French department of Landes due to its situation on a rounded-shape hill.
 Furthermore, the men of Hastingues used to say, as a pleasant warning to young and pretty women, "the carcolh will catch you!".